OTonGitHub/ASA-ServerSetup/README.md

 #### Installing OpenSSH Server

+_DON'T INSTALL OPENSSH IF YOU RATHER MODIFY SCRIPT TO DISABLE INTERACTIVITY_

-> This is required because, in the case, and we do use a script that needs interaction,
+> Again, not required but, in the case, and we do use a script that needs interaction,
 > using `Enter-PSSession` remotely will not allow this.

-> Furhtermore, having `ssh` allows us to use SCP to copy the files to the server, but I will
+> Furhtermore, having `ssh` allows us to use `SCP` to copy the files to the server, but I will
 > show the other method of using Enter-PSSession with Copy-Item from powershell as well.

 - `Enter-PSSession -ComputerName <your_server_ip_address> -Credential (Get-Credential)`